-Professor Berry N. Sauvres.
-M.D., Chairperson Professors: Gordon, Wainscott Associate Professors: Chinn.
-Culvahouse, Dietrich, Fordyce, Johnson, Patzkowsky, Peddicord, Shields Assistant Professors: Best, Brown, Gaddis, Jett, Kilham, Mathers, Smith Associate Clinical Professors: Fagan, Johnson, Rehm Assistant Clinical Professor: Autrev Instructors: Chauncey, Klover, McLerov
+Professor Berry N. Squyres,

+M.D., Chairman

+Professor: Gordon

+Associate Professors: Chinn, C.

+Johnson, L. Patzkowsky,

+Peddicord, Shields

+Assistant Professors: Brown, Gaddis,

+Kilham, Mathers, G.

+Patzkowsky, Walthall, Wiant

+Associate Clinical Professors: Carr,

+Fagan, L. Johnson, Rehm

+Assistant Clinical Professors: Autrey,

+Hegi, Magee, Nall

+Adjunct Associate Professor: Welsh

 The Department of Family Practice is primarily concerned with provision of training in ambulatory care which involves evaluating and managing unselected patients with unselected illnesses.
 Included is comprehensive medical care with particular emphasis on the family unit.
-Stressed is the physicians's continuing responsibility for health care delivery, not limited by patient's age, sex, or disease entity.
+Stressed in the physician's continuing responsibility for health care delivery, not limited by patient's age, sex, or disease entity.
 Building upon a core of knowledge derived from other disciplines drawing most heavily on internal medicine, pediatrics, obstetrics and gynecology, surgery, and psychiatry-there is established a cohesive unit, combining the behavioral sciences with the biological and clinical sciences.
-The core of knowledge encompassed by the discipline of family practice prepares the physician for a unique role in patient management, problem solving, counseling, and coordinating the total health care delivery for his patients.
+The core of knowledge encompassed by the discipline of family practice prepares the physician for a unique role in patient management. problem solving, counseling, and coordinating the total health care delivery for his patients.

-The research of the Department is conducted in clinical

-settings and is designed to develop and evaluate more effective methods of health care delivery.
+The research of the Department is conducted in clinical settings and is designed to develop and evaluate more effective methods of health care delivery.
 The Department's laboratories include ambulatory care centers, physicians' offices, emergency rooms, nursing homes, and various types of health care clinics, both urban and rural.

 MFP 50101-Emergency Medical Care: Techniques of emergency care are taught in the freshman year with a multiple disciplinary approach using appropriate teaching personnel from various departments of the medical school as well as experienced teachers from the community.
 Methods used are didactic lecture, audio visual demonstrations, simulated procedures, and when possible, emergency room observation.

-MFP 80018-Family Practice: For senior students.
-Family-oriented health care, both in the office and hospital, are combined with seminars concerned with clinical skills, family dynamics and social-cultural relationships.
+MFP 70601/80601-Family Practice Clerkship: Required during the third/fourth year.
+Core clerkship emphasizing the breadth of family practice as it includes appropriate utilization of skills in internal medicine, surgery, obstetrics and gynecology, pediatrics and psychiatry.
+Family-oriented health care, both in the office and hospital, are combined with seminars concerned with clinical skills, family dynamics, and social-cultural relationships.
 The team approach to health care is emphasized along with community and psychological medicine.
-Includes a four-week preceptorship in a family practitioner's office.